zamyafoobi/WowClassicGrindBot/README.md

 ### IntVariables

-Gives the ability to the user to define global integer variables along the whole ClassConfiguration scope.
+Gives the ability to the user to define global integer variables along the whole [Class Configuration](#12-class-configuration) scope.

 For example look at the Warlock profiles.
 ```json